 - Trail mix with dried fruit (0.25 cup of dried fruit per hour) – nut intake will depend on your body’s tolerance

 - Granola bar with a piece of fruit

-For ultra-endurance (five plus hours), you might want to consider more sustained energy and a larger source of protein.
-Again, this will depend on your body’s ability to tolerate protein/fat intake while exercising, and you will want to trial this before your competition.
+For ultra-endurance (five-plus hours), you might want to consider more sustained energy and a larger source of protein.
+Again, this will depend on your body’s ability to tolerate protein/fat intake while exercising, and you will want to try this before your competition.

 In all instances when you’re snowshoeing or doing any kind of cold weather activity, don’t forget about electrolytes and hydration because you really don’t notice how much you’re sweating.”

-Overall, see your doctor to check if you are iron deficient and before taking any iron supplements.
+Overall, see your doctor and check if you are iron deficient and before taking any iron supplements.